SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2015-04-30-configuring-unity3d-to-use-the-new-lightweight-visual-studio-code-editor.markdown

 - No shader syntax support (but then again, most other editors didn’t)
 - No Line selection on launch at present

-Granted this is only the story today, tomorrow may be different, or future releases. &nbsp;It’ll be better once they open up the editor and allow for more and community extensions.
+Granted this is only the story today, tomorrow may be different, or future releases.
+It’ll be better once they open up the editor and allow for more and community extensions.

 * * *

 # Get it configured

-As I said configuring it is easy, however since it’s a web based tool, you don’t have a specific EXE to run, if you are familiar with web based tools, they have a command tool that you pass arguments to in order to start a package or process, VS Code is the same. &nbsp;For example, the launch command looks like this:
+As I said configuring it is easy, however since it’s a web based tool, you don’t have a specific EXE to run, if you are familiar with web based tools, they have a command tool that you pass arguments to in order to start a package or process, VS Code is the same.
+For example, the launch command looks like this:

 > “…Codeupdate.exe –processStart Code.exe”

-Which runs the Update tool, with arguments to start the “code” process. &nbsp;Unfortunately Unity can’t handle this, it doesn’t like parameters when launching tools, however we can use / build a batch file to do it for us the compiled EXE that VSCode provides for us with a few tweaks.
+Which runs the Update tool, with arguments to start the “code” process.
+Unfortunately Unity can’t handle this, it doesn’t like parameters when launching tools, however we can use / build a batch file to do it for us the compiled EXE that VSCode provides for us with a few tweaks.

 Thankfully (at least on windows) we get a command line batch file to start **VS Code** and is configured to also pass input parameters (the file you want to edit) directly to the editor.

 So, first open up the Unity preferences panel (_Menu -\> Edit -\> Preferences_) and select the “External Tools” tab, which looks as follows:[![UnityExternalTools](/Images/wordpress/2015/04/UnityExternalTools-300x255.png)](/Images/wordpress/2015/04/UnityExternalTools.png)

-Now drop down the “ **External Tools** ” drop down and select “ **Browse..** ” which will open up a file browser. &nbsp;In this navigate to the location where VS Code is installed (which on windows, is actually in your users AppData folder, not in program files), for example mine looks like this:
+Now drop down the “ **External Tools** ” drop down and select “ **Browse..** ” which will open up a file browser.
+In this navigate to the location where VS Code is installed (which on windows, is actually in your users AppData folder, not in program files), for example mine looks like this:

 > “C:\Users\\<profile\>\AppData\Local\Code”

-In there, there is a sub folder called “ **Bin** ” and in there, there is a file called “ **code.cmd** “, this is the file we want. &nbsp;So navigate to the **bin** folder and select the **code.cmd** file and click OK.
+In there, there is a sub folder called “ **Bin** ” and in there, there is a file called “ **code.cmd** “, this is the file we want.
+So navigate to the **bin** folder and select the **code.cmd** file and click OK.

 With the update of VSCode to 0.5.0, an exe is now provided which is a lot more flexible, it also adds 2 new options: